gitgomz/OPRA-Practice-Exam_2025/opra_practice_exam_Section 5.md

 D. Tachycardia is not a typical side effect of lisinopril.
 </details>

-## Question 3
-**A patient with asthma is prescribed a salbutamol inhaler.
+## **3. A patient with asthma is prescribed a salbutamol inhaler.
 What is the primary mechanism of action of salbutamol?**

 A. Inhibition of leukotrienes
 B. Beta-2 adrenergic receptor agonist
 C. Muscarinic receptor antagonist